How to Design a Website: A Step-by-Step Guide from Idea to Launch

 2. Research for Web Design Inspiration

 This step involves looking for web design examples to help you visualize how your future site should look like.
-In addition to that, make sure to follow best practices for web design, such as branding, visual hierarchy and more.
+In addition to that, make sure to follow the best practices for web design, such as branding, visual hierarchy, and more.

 There are many places to look for inspiration.
-Awwwards is an excellent starting point as it contains various award-winning web designs.
+If you run a business, for instance, check out our article on the best corporate website design examples for some ideas.
+Awwwards is another excellent resource, as it contains various award-winning web designs.
 Use the filtering options to tailor the search results to your needs.

 Additionally, it’s good to look at competitor websites.
 It can provide some ideas on what visitors expect in a business site such as your own.
 If you don’t know who your competitors are, sites like SimilarWeb can help to discover them.